macCesar/purgeTSS/docs/configuring-guide.md

 - [**Adding your own properties**](#adding-your-own-properties)

 ## Customization
-By default, `purgetss` will look for an optional `./purgetss/config.js` where you can define any customizations.
+By default, `purgetss` will look for an optional `./purgetss/config.js` file where you can define any customization.

-Every section of the config file is optional, so you only have to specify what you'd like to change.
+Every section of the config file is optional, so you only specify what you'd like to change.
 Any missing sections will fall back to the default configuration.

 ## Creating your configuration file
 To create a purgeTSS configuration file for your project, run this command: